gato365/project-14-sudoku/README.md

 11. [ ] **Create a leaderboard**: This involves setting up a system to track multiple players' scores and display them in a leaderboard.
 This would likely require a backend and database to store the scores, as well as changes to your React app to display the leaderboard.

 12. [ ] **Make it into an apple app**: This is potentially the most complex task, as it involves learning about iOS development and possibly a whole new set of technologies.
 You might use a technology like React Native to port your React app to iOS, or you might need to learn Swift and the iOS SDK to build a native app.

+- [ ] Make the board not show up until the user clicks the "Start Game" button.

 ## Future Features